LulaczTV/RolePlay-Tools/README.md

 This plugin uses [RueI](https://github.com/Ruemena/RueI/releases/latest/) as a dependency.
 Plugin that adds RolePlay commands to the game!

-Plugin is available only for Exiled framework.
+Plugin is available on Exiled and Northwood PluginAPI.
+!Note: The NWAPI version lacks stamina losing on jumping feature.

 ### Command List
 CommandName | CommandAliases | Description